-When you seek care at our office, you are assured that Drs.
-King, Gardner, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. King and his staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our dentists and hygienists use high power magnified glasses, called loupes, to enhance the precision of patient care.